 These draft rules enable the highly synergistic decks to come together, even without the entire cube being drafted.

 The aristocrats archetype attacks opponents on a different axis by gaining value from its own creatures dying.
 By combining sacrifice outlets, sacrifice fodder, and sacrifice payoffs this deck can grind the opponent out or kill them outright.
-These decks can play very fast, or opt to grind out the game with a slower plan.
+Aristocrats decks can trade their creatures for direct damage, removal, life, cards, and more.
+The types of exchanges a deck is able to make often inform the speed and gameplan that it is going to take on.

 Yawgmoth, Blood Artist, Goblin Bombardment, and many other cards commit a crime every time a creature dies.
 This can loop Miner for or make two Gisa tokens every single turn.
 When this engine comes together it wins the game quickly, and comes about as close to combo as one can get in this cube.

 Stoneforge decks are powerful in Bodleian Cube, but play much more fairly than in cubes where Kaldra Compleat is an option.
 Do not let that trick you into thinking the card is not worth including in your deck.
-Looping Cryptic Coat or dropping a snap on equipment like Maul mid combat are powerful lines that win games.
+There are powerful standalone options such as looping Cryptic Coat or dropping an Emblercleave mid combat, and mystic can also serve as a redundant copy of an equipment which is also a key archetype card for your deck.

 The control archetype is all about disrupting the opponents plan and winning with inevitability.
 In this cube, you are unlikely to stick to pure draw-go or tap-out style control.
 The best control decks here blend the two styles and know what cards are worth tapping out for.
-Winning the game quickly once the corner is turned is also key.
+Winning the game quickly and having answers to recursive threats are other key considerations for building a successful Bodleian control deck.

-There is not a hardened scales deck in this cube, but there are plenty of good cards that put counters on creatures and several creatures that get significantly more powerful when extra counters are put on them.
-When both kinds of cards are added to a deck the player gains access to some explosive lines of play.
+There is not a hardened scales deck in this cube, but there are plenty of cards that put counters on creatures and several creatures that get significantly more powerful when extra counters are put on them.
+When both kinds of cards are added to a deck it unlocks access to some explosive lines of play in terms of both damage and mana advantage.

-Field of the Dead uses its namesake card as a value engine in games that go late.
-This tends to come together as a ramp deck that can play multiple lands per turn and uses Field as a win condition.
+Field of the Dead uses its namesake card as a value engine to overwhelm the opponent.
+This tends to come together as a ramp deck that can play multiple lands per turn and uses Field as a win condition, but can also play as a more controlling deck’s wincon.
 Tutors for lands as well as extra payoffs for those tutors both help the deck succeed.

-Properly speaking, the ninjas deck is a tempo deck in UB colors that uses ninja cards as threats.
-This deck’s goal is to play creatures which are hard to block, then ninjutsu in one of the haymakers which can be protected with counterspells and spot removal while it generates advantage to win the game.
+The ninjas archetype wants to play creatures which are hard to block, then ninjutsu in one of the haymakers which can be protected with counterspells and spot removal while it generates advantage to win the game.
+This often goes hand and hand with a tempo strategy, but they fit well into other strategies too.

-The ramp archetype uses mana acceleration to play large threats ahead of curve.
+The ramp archetype uses mana acceleration to play large threats ahead of schedule.
 Mana dorks as well as muti-mana ramp spells are key to getting ahead enough of the typical mana curve to have high impact.
+While the actual ramp is centered firmly in green, there are a variety of high impact threats in all of the other colors as well.

-Rock decks use green’s mana acceleration to get premier threats out early.
+The Rock could be argued to be a variant of stompy, ramp, or reanimator decks, so it gets its own section here.
+These decks use green’s mana acceleration to get premier threats out early.
 They use removal and recursion to grind the opponent out of the game.
+These decks can range from lower curving midrange to a high curving deck that can both reanimate and ramp out the highest curving threats in the cube.

 Soul Cauldron is a card which changes a deck all on its own.
 The floor on the card is reasonable grave hate that can buff creatures.
 The ceiling is an army of Grists that create an insect every turn and take over the game.
 There are lots of great activated abilities to make use of with Cauldron, and your opponent’s cards ensure that every matchup provides unique lines to find.

-The spells matter archetype plays lots of instants and sorceries as well as cards that care about casting them.
-They can play a faster flash style of tempo strategy or a slower grindy strategy quite comfortably.
+The spellslingers archetype plays lots of instants and sorceries as well as cards that care about casting them.
+They can play a faster flash style of tempo strategy or a slower grindy strategy comfortably.
 It is worth noting that a true “protect the queen” style of delver deck is unlikely to come together in a cube with such high value curve topping plays.
+Spellslinger decks also make significant use of the graveyard to recur spells and delve them away for value.

 The stompy archetype is about using manadorks to cast midrange threats ahead of curve to take over the game.
 They differ from a traditional ramp deck in that they are more about playing three, four, and five drops faster than normal rather than the larger creatures ramp decks want to cast.